 I’m happy to say that despite its low price, the Dash egg cooker is well-done and looks great with good build quality.

 The base, which heats water for cooking, includes an instructional label with notes about the material used (stainless steel) and cleaning tips.

 Parts line up correctly with no gaps, there were no functional or cosmetic defects, and the stainless steel heating plate is well-done too.
 What I especially like were 2 little details they don’t mention in the paperwork:

 - The lid handle is fastened using a real metal screw (and not just a plastic pop-fastener)

 - The power cord has a strain relief which is attached using 2 screws as well for extra strength

-The power switch (the light gray one on front, located below the power light) has a good feel too, and has a traditional on-off click like you’re probably accustomed to just like I am.
+The power switch (the light gray one on the front, located below the power light) has a good feel too and has a traditional on-off click like you’re probably accustomed to just like I am.

 (I mention this because some products use a momentary switch, which is not necessarily a bad thing, but I prefer the feedback and reliability of a real switch for appliances that get very hot.)

 One thing I discovered – and that annoys me – is that the lid doesn’t lock.
 While not normally a problem (you don’t need it locked while cooking) that means it’s possible to spill the accessories stored inside or drop the lid while moving it.

 One thing that annoyed me is that for some unknown reason the lid doesn’t lock when turned to the locking position underneath the retaining tabs.
 While it’s not really a big deal, that means for storage purposes when the parts are placed inside the lid could come off and possibly fall and crack.